Jiah Khan: Career

 Khan at the launch of Nokia APP in 2010.

-In 2004, at the age of 16, Khan was signed to act in Mukesh Bhatt's Tumsa Nahin Dekha but backed out when both she and the director felt the role was too mature for her; she was immediately replaced by Dia Mirza.
+In 2004, at the age of 16, Khan was signed to act in Mukesh Bhatt's Tumsa Nahin Dekha but backed out when both she and the director felt the role was too mature for her; she was replaced by Dia Mirza.
 Three years later, in 2007, at the age of 18, Khan made her debut in Ram Gopal Verma's controversial romantic thriller Nishabd as Jia where she acted opposite Amitabh Bachchan.
 Despite the provocative content in the film, it performed poorly at the box office and earned mixed reviews from critics.
 Nonetheless, Khan received a mostly positive reception for her performance, with critics noting her confidence, attitude, and sex appeal.
 Raja Sen praised her portrayal of Jia, a seductive, free-spirited teenager, calling her performance "nuanced" and "impressive".
 Taran Adarsh agrees, saying that "Newcomer Jiah Khan is supremely confident.
 Loaded with attitude and sex appeal, the newcomer carries off her part with flourish.
 Her scenes with Bachchan are superb!"
 Rajeev Masand adds that she is "perfectly cast" for the film.
 She was also nominated for a Filmfare Best Female Debut Award, however lost to Deepika Padukone for Om Shanti Om.

 The following year, she appeared alongside Aamir Khan and Asin in A.R.
 Murugadoss's psychological thriller Ghajini, the Hindi remake of its namesake.
 She played Sunita, a medical student who investigates the history of Sanjay Singhania, portrayed by Aamir Khan.
 The film gathered much appreciation from critics and went on to become the highest-grossing Bollywood film of 2008.
 Khan's performance attracted mixed reviews, with critics agreeing that her role was "sketchy".
 Despite this, Sukanya Verma compliments her performance, commenting that Khan "continues to strike as an exquisite and expressive actress."